patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Components/Components.md

 # If you use typescript, the name of the interface to display props for
 # These are found through the sourceProps function provided in patternfly-docs.source.js
 sortValue: 4
-propComponents: ['DataViewToolbar']
+propComponents: ['DataViewToolbar', 'DataViewTable']
 sourceLink: https://github.com/patternfly/react-data-view/blob/main/packages/module/patternfly-docs/content/extensions/data-view/examples/Components/Components.md
 ---
 import { BulkSelect } from '@patternfly/react-component-groups';
-import DataViewToolbar from '@patternfly/react-data-view/dist/dynamic/DataViewToolbar';
+import { DataViewToolbar } from '@patternfly/react-data-view/dist/dynamic/DataViewToolbar';
+import { DataViewTable } from '@patternfly/react-data-view/dist/dynamic/DataViewTable';

 ## Data view toolbar